Abhi6722/GitCommander/README.md

    npm start
    ```

-## Usage
+## Usage with installing

-Run the CLI by typing `npm start` in your terminal.
+Open the Terminal and just type `npx @abhi6722/gitcommander` in your terminal.
 Follow the interactive prompts to perform various repository management tasks.

 ## Contributions